withastro/docs/src/pages/en/guides/styling.md

 ---
 layout: ~/layouts/MainLayout.astro
-title: Styling & CSS
+title: Styles & CSS
-description: Learn how to style components with Astro.
+description: Learn how to style components in Astro with scoped styles, external CSS, and tooling like Sass and PostCSS.
 i18nReady: true
 setup: |
   import Since from '../../../components/Since.astro';